Common Causes Of A Misfire Diagnostic Trouble Code (DTC)

 For help in identifying the misfire code engine cylinder, go to: How To Identify The Misfire Code Engine Cylinder.

-Once you have identified the engine cylinder which the misfire code is accusing of Misfiring, go to TEST 2.
+Once you have identified the engine cylinder which the misfire code is accusing of misfiring, go to: TEST 2: Check The Ignition Coil For Spark.

-This code, the (P0300) usually rules out a BAD COP ignition coil as the culprit.
-For more info on troubleshooting a P0300, go to: TEST 5.
+This code, the (P0300) usually rules out a bad COP ignition coil as the culprit.
+For more info on troubleshooting a P0300, go to: TEST 5: Common Causes Of A P0300.

 - Start with a cylinder balance test to see if you can identify the weak cylinder.